ravendb/ravendb/docker/readme.md

 - `latest` / `ubuntu-latest` - contains the latest version of RavenDB running on Ubuntu container

+- `windows-1809-latest` - contains the latest version of RavenDB running running on Windows nanoserver (kernel 1809)

-- `windows-latest` - contains the latest version of RavenDB running running on Windows nanoserver
+- `windows-ltsc2022-latest` - contains the latest version of RavenDB running running on Windows nanoserver (kernel 2022)

 #### Latest LTS

 - `latest-lts` / `ubuntu-latest-lts` - contains the latest version of RavenDB running on Ubuntu container

+- `windows-1809-latest-lts` - contains the latest version of RavenDB running on Windows nanoserver

-- `windows-latest-lts` - contains the latest version of RavenDB running on Windows nanoserver
+- `windows-ltsc2022-latest-lts` - contains the latest version of RavenDB running on Windows nanoserver

+*Note: windows-latest and windows-latest-lts tags were recently removed*

 ### Running